Reverse Osmosis vs. Carbon Filters

 Are you looking at water filters but confused about the differences between reverse osmosis and carbon filters?

 These are some of the most popular water filters available to consumers and each has their own unique advantages and disadvantages.
 To help you make an informed decision about which is right for your home, we’ve compiled crucial information about these types of water filters.

 Learn how reverse osmosis and carbon filters work, plus the benefits and drawbacks of each in addition to some helpful information about the certifications you should look for before purchasing a filter for your home.

 what is reverse osmosis

-Reverse osmosis (RO) is a process of separation that uses water pressure to force the source water through a semipermeable membrane that retains the solid contaminants on one side while allowing water to pass on to the other side.
+Reverse osmosis (RO) is a process of separation that uses intense water pressure to force the source water through a semipermeable membrane that retains the solid contaminants on one side while allowing clean water to pass on to the other side.

 In English?
 Reverse Osmosis is like a mosquito net.
 It lets the water flow through the membrane while blocking out objects that are too big to pass through.

 Benefits and Drawbacks of Reverse Osmosis Water Filters

 The main advantages of reverse osmosis include its ability to remove more contaminants than other filtration methods, the ability to filter water down to a sub-micron level, and the fact that it provides the best water for cooking which is why its become popular among chefs.

 During the process, RO systems produce quite a bit of wastewater; a typical system has a ratio of about 4:1.
 That’s four gallons wasted for every gallon of clean water produced.
 There are “zero waste” systems which use electricity to force water through the RO membrane or recycle wastewater, but this puts wear and tear on your system meaning you’ll have to replace filters more often.